ranjeetraj2005/dsnd_term2_arvato_project/README.md

 Please find detailed overview of the project in blog post: https://medium.com/@ranjeetraj2005/customer-segmentation-report-for-arvato-financial-services-a6c463d9373d

 2. Data
-4 datasets were provided: • Udacity_AZDIAS_052018.csv: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns). • Udacity_CUSTOMERS_052018.csv: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns). • Udacity_MAILOUT_052018_TRAIN.csv: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns). • Udacity_MAILOUT_052018_TEST.csv: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns).
+Total 4 datasets were provided:
+• Udacity_AZDIAS_052018.csv: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
+• Udacity_CUSTOMERS_052018.csv: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).
+• Udacity_MAILOUT_052018_TRAIN.csv: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns).
+• Udacity_MAILOUT_052018_TEST.csv: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns).
 The first two datasets were used for comparison analysis – how customers are similar or differ to the general population.
 The results from this analysis were then used to create predictions on the MAILOUT files.
 Another file (feat_info) was also provided which includes a list of attributes, description and corresponding data values.
 This dataset had 324 attributes.

 3. Technical overview:
   Step by step workflow from data exploration, processing to inference is approached in a structured fashion.
 Because of the large volume of source data, we build preprocessing pipeline to get rid of unnecessary and outlier data and implement Dimensionality Reduction and Clustering to identify segments.
 Due to the nature of the data (details in notebook), AUC/ROC is used as the evaluation metric for this project.
 Prediction for test set is to be submitted to Kaggle competition for evaluation.

   Following concepts implemented and covered in detail in the notebook:

   ### Part 1:
     Data Exploration & Data wrangling/Cleansing
     Principal component analysis (PCA)
     Customer Clustering
   ### Part 2:
     Supervised Learning Model
     Final Model Evaluation
     Analyse most important feature Importance
     Analysis of identified important features in clusters to find relevance Scoring and submisstion to Kaggle

 4. Requirements
     All of the requirements are captured in requirements.txt.
 Run: pip install -r requirements.txt

 5. Libraries
     Pandas, Numpy, Sklearn, Time, Seaborn, Pickle, matplotlib

 6. Summary/Report of findings
     A detailed report can be found at: https://medium.com/@ranjeetraj2005/customer-segmentation-report-for-arvato-financial-services-a6c463d9373d

-##Acknowledgements
+## Acknowledgements
 I would like to than Bertelsmann Arvato Analytics for providing the data used for this project and for all the mentors at Udacity.